-When I was a teen, my art class instructor gave us all the assignment of making and decorating a paper maché balloon character.
+When I was a teenager (a hundred years ago), my art class instructor gave us all the assignment of making and decorating a paper maché balloon character.
 My balloon character looked almost exactly like the patriotic grape shown on this page.
 We were told they were destined for table decorations at a parent/teacher affair.
 The teacher loved it.
 Little did I know I was never to see my little creature again.

 After a few days all the balloon creatures were returned to us, except mine.
 Teacher told me that it just disappeared and no one saw who took it.
 Imagine my suprise when Goofy Grape came out soon after.
 Coincidence...maybe, but knowing now how much interplay schools have with the design industry, it has crossed my mind...I'm just sayin, is all.